HL7/fhircast-docs/docs/specification/STU2.md

 ### Event Notification Request

-The notification to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
+The http request notification interaction to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
 The timestamp MAY be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
 The event identifier MAY be used to differentiate retried messages from user actions.

 #### Event Notification Request Details